zulip/zulip-mobile/docs/howto/editor.md

 This makes a big difference in productivity, and especially so when working in a codebase that's new to you.

-Currently there's one editor we recommend: Visual Studio Code.
+Currently there's one editor we recommend for normal work in our codebase:
+Visual Studio Code.

 ## Visual Studio Code